Macrometacorp/docs/docs/graphs/graph-examples/traversals-with-geo-queries.md

 ## Graph Traversal with Geo-based Start Vertices

-you can execute the geo query separately, get the `_id` values for the start cities (Cologne and Hamburg), and then pass them as bind parameters to the graph traversal query.
-Assuming you have the `_id` values in variables `city1` and `city2`:
+You can execute the geo query separately, get the `_id` values for the start cities (Cologne and Hamburg, from the previous query), and then pass them as bind parameters to the graph traversal query:

 Syntax: